etcd-io/etcd/README.md

 ## Maintainers

-[MAINTAINERS](MAINTAINERS) strive to shape an inclusive open source project culture where users are heard and contributors feel respected and empowered.
-MAINTAINERS maintain productive relationships across different companies and disciplines.
-Read more about [MAINTAINERS role and responsibilities](Documentation/contributor-guide/community-membership.md#maintainers).
+[Maintainers](OWNERS) strive to shape an inclusive open source project culture where users are heard and contributors feel respected and empowered.
+Maintainers aim to build productive relationships across different companies and disciplines.
+Read more about [Maintainers role and responsibilities](Documentation/contributor-guide/community-membership.md#maintainers).

 ## Getting started